kyma-incubator/milv/README.md

 ### Definitions

+MILV's logic is based on this basic distinction:
-Internal link - is the link to the local resource, header, other file.
+- **Internal link** is the link to the local resource, header, or any other file.
-External link - is the link to the HTTP resource
+- **External link** is the link to the HTTP resource.

 ### Command line parameters